Mangul-Lab-USC/VISTA_paper/README.md

 ## results

-results includes all the individual caller VCF files, VCFs for each human and mouse, and the CSV files that has all the numbers for the figures
+results includes all the individual caller VCF files, VISTA VCFs for each human and mouse, and the CSV files that has all the numbers for the figures

 ## scripts